Ascend Senja’s sharp peak

 - Duration: 3–4 hours

 Segla is one of Senja's most popular hikes.
-A view from the towering 639-meter peak will provide a breath-taking view looking over Melfjorden as well as an adrenaline kick peering over the western cliff.
+A view from the towering 639-meter peak will provide a breath-taking view over Mefjorden as well as an adrenaline kick peering over the western cliff.

 From Finnsnes it is about an hour drive to the trailhead for Segla.
 Drive over Gisundbroa to Senja and continue north towards Senjahopen.
 Follow this road for about 50 kilometers.
 After passing Mefjordvatnan on your left, take a right turn towards Fjordgård.
 When you go through the tunnel, stay left.
 Follow this road for another 4 kilometers and take a left up the hill towards the Fjordgården school when you see a road sign on the left directing you towards Segla.
 Here you will find the clearly marked area where you can park for free as well as the trailhead to Segla.